NLXStudio/ThePathOfPain/README.md

 # ThePathOfPain
-The Life is hard when you can't control your brain.
+Life's hard if you can't control your brain.